 With support from the Luce Foundation—a three-year, $450,000 grant—and from the NYU administration on all three campuses, the project will host conferences on three campuses as well as symposia, distinguished lecturer visits, seminars, and workshops.
 It also seeks to bolster the Global Asia curriculum on all three campuses at the undergraduate and graduate levels.

-For more about the Center for Global Asia and the Port Cities Environments in Global Asia project, please visit https://wp.nyu.edu/cga/.
+Additional information may be obtained through the Center for Global Asia and the Port Cities Environments in Global Asia project.